-- 0 1 49ers: the nickname for those who flocked to northern California in 1849 hoping to take advantage of the Gold Rush. - 0 2 gold miner: someone who digs or sifts through dirt to find gold, a shiny and valuable metal. - 0 3 Gold Rush: a time period when many people moved to California between 1848 and 1855, seeking their fortunes by searching for gold. - 0 4 merchant: someone who buys goods and sells them for a profit. - 0.5 sawmill: a place where big logs are cut into boards and planks for building things. - 0.6 waterwheel: a type of device that takes advantage of flowing or falling water to generate power by using a set of paddles mounted around a wheel.
+- O 1 49ers: the nickname for those who flocked to northern California in 1849 hoping to take advantage of the Gold Rush. - 0 2 gold miner: someone who digs or sifts through dirt to find gold, a shiny and valuable metal. - O 3 Gold Rush: a time period when many people moved to California between 1848 and 1855, seeking their fortunes by searching for gold. - 0 4 sawmill: a place where big logs are cut into boards and planks for building things. - 0 5 waterwheel: a type of device that takes advantage of flowing or falling water to generate power by using a set of paddles mounted around a wheel.

-Today, we are going to go on an exciting journey.
+Today, we are going to go on a big, exciting journey.
 But guess what?
 We are not taking a car, a bus, or even an airplane.
 We are going to use our imaginations!